 This effect can reduce your alertness, hence making driving difficult for you.

-You can avoid having this trouble if you manage your schedule and use CBD at night or before going to bed.
+You can avoid this trouble if you manage your schedule and use CBD at night or before bed.

 Besides, the effects may not be too strong if you use CBD alone.
 But they can progress if you consume CBD alongside other sedating medications.